James-Cochran/se_task_manager_rails/README.md

 ## Checks for Understanding

 1. Define CRUD.
+    CRUD is tha basic and pretty much manditory operational structure for any and all applications.
+It stands for Create, Read, Update, and Destroy.
+It allows a user to Create (create action in the controller) new records to a database, Read (index and show actions in the controller) existing records in a database, Update (update action in the controller or put and patch routes) so modify either part of or a entire record in a database, Destroy (destroy action in the controller) deletes or removes a record in a database.

-1. Define MVC.
+2. Define MVC.
+    MVC is the model, view, controller architecture design.
+It structures an application to have a controller recieve user input determine what is needed from the database, double checks that, and sends it on the path back to the user.
+    The Model, actually interacts with the database.
+After receiving the specifics from the controller, it retrieves the raw data, and performs any logic needed to give back just the pertinent parts to the controller.
+    The view takes the retrieved and parsed information from the controller and renders it into HTML to return back to the client and user.

-1. What two files would you need to create/modify for a Rails application to respond to a GET request to /api/v1/tasks, assuming you have a Task model.
+3. What two files would you need to create/modify for a Rails application to respond to a GET request to /api/v1/tasks, assuming you have a Task model.
+     You would need a Routes file, to recieve the request and direct to the appropriate Controller file.
+     The tasks_controller file will perform the appropriate get action (Create or Update) and tell the model exactly what task data it needs to makr or what in that data to edit

-1. What are params?
+4. What are params?
 Where do they come from?
+    Params are specific query identifiers from the user.
+So an :id, or a :title, etc

-1. What is the purpose of a serializer?
+5. What is the purpose of a serializer?
+    The seriallizer takes the returned data that the controller requsted from the model, and formats it into JSON.
+A specified format that can be sent to the front end portion of the app, that Javascript can understand.
+Javascript then does what it needs to before applying the HTML to be viewed by the user.